Articles

 Quality gates should be required and run in each environment to ensure that all changes are being tested and approved at every stage of the deployment process.
 These quality gates could include validation deployments, unit tests (Apex Tests, SCA), and functional testing and approvals.
 Once a test strategy has been designed, it is crucial to make sure that they are enforced.
 Developers should only be able to deploy changes to a higher environment once they have ensured that their updates comply with an organization's quality standards.

-(4) Enable Continuous Integration and Deployment (CI/CD): Integrating your sandbox strategy with CI/CD best practices is crucial for automating build, testing and deployment processes.
+(4) Enable Continuous Integration and Deployment (CI/CD): Integrating your sandbox strategy with CI/CD best practices is crucial for streamlining build, testing and release processes.
 By implementing Continuous Integration (CI), changes committed to the version control system trigger automatic builds and tests.
 This ensures frequent validation and merging of code changes, minimizing conflicts and discrepancies between sandboxes.

 By leveraging version control, automated build processes and comprehensive testing, you establish a streamlined CI pipeline that guarantees code consistency and quality.
-Furthermore, extending automation to include Continuous Deployment (CD) allows you to automate the release process and, moving changes seamlessly from the sandbox to production.
+Furthermore, extending automation to include Continuous Deployment (CD) allows you to streamline the release process and, move changes seamlessly from the sandbox to production.
 This approach reduces manual errors, improves collaboration and enables faster, more reliable deployments.

 Maintenance and Monitoring